abdulpk/Moosa/README.md

-here in File Folder Moosa uploaded the python file for CNN model and TLA+ files
+here in File Folder  name Moosa  the python file for CNN model and TLA+ file are added